xy3/Modern-Website-Boilerplate/README.md

-# Modern-Website-Boilerplate
+# Modern Website Boilerplate
-Avant garde boilerplate for Avames.
+An up to date boilerplate to suit the future of web design.
+For Avames, by Avames.